molgenis/molgenis-emx2/docs/molgenis/use_global_settings.md

 * LANDING_PAGE - to change landing page from default /apps/central to something else

 Schema settings currently supported:
-* menu - will be set by the menus app
+* menu - will be set by the 'settings' app on database and schema level
-* pages - will be set by the pages app
+* pages - will be set by the pages app, access via settings app
 * reports - will be set by the reports app

 ## User management